LuisCristovao/Experiments/NewSite/one_page_site/ReadMe.txt

 Every time I insert a post on DB, it should always update search_tags.json (add,edit, delete).
 Also should update the list of most recent posts???

-Already decided better orginise posts db by most **recently updated.**

 **next:**

  **1. make home page.
- 2.  solve error on search engine thats is not comparing secondary tags.
+ 2.
 3. improve search engine**

 ### Errors

  1. Edit row replicated row, but can't replicate error
  2. project page with only 3 projects but with a card high enough to enable page scroll, automatically scrolls up when I reach the bottom of page.
-This happens in desktop view.
+This happens in desktop view.(?search=automation)
+ 3. html encode on tags not working, for instance hiperlink to ?search=machine learning => ?search=machine%20learning.
+What I need is decodeURI() encodeURI(), no solution maybe send post... which i will not do
+ 4.